awsdocs/amazon-personalize-developer-guide/doc_source/creating-metric-attribution.md

    **s3://<name of your S3 bucket>/<folder> path>**

 1. If you are using AWS KMS for encryption, for **KMS key ARN**, enter the Amazon Resource Name \(ARN\) for the AWS KMS key\.
-You must grant Amazon Personalize and your Amazon Personalize IAM service role decrypt permissions in your key policy\.
+You must grant Amazon Personalize and your Amazon Personalize IAM service role permission to use your key\.
 For more information, see [Giving Amazon Personalize permission to use your AWS KMS key](granting-personalize-key-access.md)\.

 1. In **IAM role**, choose to create a new service role or use an existing one\.
 The role you choose must have `PutMetricData` permissions for CloudWatch\.
 If you want to publish to Amazon S3, the role must have `PutObject` permissions for your Amazon S3 bucket\.